sungnyun/MixCo-Mixup-Contrastive/README.md

 ### Structure
 This repository contains python files that can train the model with mixup-based representaion learning.

-`main.py` pretrains the model in unsupervised manner, and saves the encoder part (without classification layers).
+`pretrain.py` pretrains the model in unsupervised manner, and saves the encoder part (without classification layers).

-`main_moco.py` has similar structure as `main.py`.
-It is for training MoCo-v2, our baseline.

 `lincls.py` loads and freezes the pretrained model, and then train the classifier part on the target dataset.

-`builders/mixco_builder.py` contains a MixCo module.
-It includes mixing the images, producing the labels, and computing the similarity between positive and negative pairs.

 ### Experiments